AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/sandbox-programs.md

 Sandbox programs include Sites and Assets and is auto-populated with a Git branch that includes sample code, a development environment, and a non-production pipeline.

-For more information about program types, refer to [Understanding Programs and Program Types](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/getting-access/understand-program-types.html).
+Refer to [Understanding Programs and Program Types](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/onboarding/getting-access/understand-program-types.html) to learn more about the Program Types.

 ### Attributes of Sandbox Programs {#attributes-sandbox}